The Solid Protocol

 .
 Such an assumption could lead to incorrect conclusions about the security model of the application making the request, since the request might actually come from a non-browser actor unaffected by browser security constraints.

-Solid data pods disable all cross-origin protections in browsers because resource access is governed explicitly by Web Access Control.
-As such, data pods MUST NOT rely on browser-based cross-origin protection mechanisms for determining the authentication status or representation of a resource.
-In particular, they MUST ignore HTTP cookies from untrusted origins.
-Additional security measures MAY be taken to prevent metadata in error responses from leaking.
-For instance, a malicious app could probe multiple servers to check whether the response status code is 401
+Additional security measures can be taken to prevent metadata in error responses from leaking.
+For instance, a malicious application could probe multiple servers to check whether the response status code is 401

 or 403